oemof/exerpy/paper.md

 Validation has been carried out based on three different case studies documented in the online documentation of the framework [@exerpy-web].
-The results of the exergy analysis of the CCPP simulated with Aspen Plus® and with TESPy show a maximum difference of 1% compared to the simulation results from Ebsilon Professional®, validating the accuracy and confirming the flexibility of the tool.
-Additional applications of ExerPy, such as the CGAM process [@valero1994cgam] and a heat pump, are also provided in the GitHub repository.
+The results of the exergy analysis of a combined cycle power plant simulated with Aspen Plus® and with TESPy show a maximum difference of 1% compared to the simulation results from Ebsilon Professional®, validating the accuracy and confirming the flexibility of the tool.
+Additional applications and validation of ExerPy, e.g. the CGAM process [@valero1994cgam] and a heat pump, are also available in the documentation and GitHub repository.

 # Acknowledgements